medcomdk/dk_MunicipalityObservationResults/input/pagecontent/StructureDefinition-medcom-homeCare-observation-intro.md

 ### Scope and usage

-This profile holds information about the observations the municipal acute care team can obtain.
+The MedComHomeCareObservation profile holds information about the observations the municipal acute care team can obtain.The MedComHomeCareObservations are collected in a MedComHomeCareDiagnosticReport, that is sent as a MedComHomeCareObservation message to the general practitioner.
-A HomeCareObservation message  shall contains results from perfomed observations by the acute care teams.
+A MedComHomeCareObservation message  shall contains results from perfomed observations by the acute care teams.
 The observations results needs to have a observation code that defines the type of the observation.
 The code for the observation shall be seleceted from a national analysis repertoire, that defines which observations and assesments methods the municipal acute care team can performe and send to the general practitioner.
 The <a href="https://terminology.medcom.dk/fhir/observation-code">national analysis repertoire can be found here.</a>